off-by-some/fynx/docs/generation/markdown/using-watch.md

 ## Writing Condition Functions

-The `@watch` decorator accepts a function that returns a boolean—this is your condition.
-Inside this function, you read observable values using `.value`:
+The `@watch` decorator accepts conditions that return boolean values.
+You have two main options for writing conditions:

+### Lambda Conditions (Most Flexible)

+Use lambda functions for any Python expression:

 ```python
 age = observable(16)